sparkflows/sparkflows-docs/docs/operations/logging.rst

 How to change the various logging levels
 ++++++++++++++++++++++++++++++++++++++++

-You can change logging levels to 'DEBUG' mode by updating "conf/logback-spring.xml" file by below:
+You can change logging levels to 'DEBUG' mode by updating "conf/logback-spring.xml" file by below and Restart the Fire Server:

 ::